SwiftCircuits/OpenWave/README.md

 ## Acknowledgments

 OpenWave builds on the work of many open-source projects and individuals.
 Special thanks to:
-- The Arduino community for their USB implementation examples
-- KiCad and the open-source EDA community
 - Various open-source test equipment projects that inspired this work

 ## Contact and Support